Sri Lanka cabinet suspends Chinese project on approval issue

-COLOMBO, March 5 (Reuters) - Sri Lanka suspended a $1.5-billion Chinese luxury real estate project in Colombo on Thursday until it obtains required government approvals, a move that risks a diplomatic row with its biggest foreign investor.
+COLOMBO (Reuters) - Sri Lanka suspended a $1.5 billion Chinese luxury real estate project in Colombo on Thursday until it obtains required government approvals, a move that risks a diplomatic row with its biggest foreign investor.

-The new government, elected in January promising to end the corruption it said was rife in the country, decided at a cabinet meeting to suspend the project critics have called a sweetheart deal between China and the previous administration.
+The new government, elected in January promising to end the corruption it said was rife, decided at a cabinet meeting to suspend the project critics have called a sweetheart deal between China and the previous administration.

 Government spokesman Rajitha Senaratne said the China Communications Construction Co Ltd (CCCC) project had been launched “without relevant approvals from concerned institutions”.
 The government has said the deal was not transparent and did not meet environmental standards.